-University Exam Marks -100 (No university exam.
-Only viva-voce by external jury)Sessional Marks -100No. of contact hrs. -10 per week
+University Exam Marks - 100 (No university exam.
+Only viva-voce by external jury)

 To promote understanding of built environment in terms of various built systems and technologies involved in designing, construction, material and safety of buildings having large footprints.

 Two Projects involving large footprints during the semester with one from each unit: Unit-1